kapicorp/kapitan/docs/example-kubernetes.md

 As we see, this file declares a `kapitan.compile` item whose input path (i.e. the template file) is `components/namespace/main.jsonnet` which, when rendered, will generate yaml file(s) under `compiled/minikube-nginx/pre-deploy`.

-Don't confuse the `components` folder with `inventory/classes/components` folder: the former contains inventory classes, while the latter contains the actual templates.
+Don't confuse the `components` folder with `inventory/classes/components` folder: the former contains the actual templates, while the latter contains inventory classes.

 ### components